SLaks/jqPresentation/Readme.md

 #jqPresentation

-jqPresentation is a jQuery plugin that creates Powerpoint-style slideshows from web pages.
+jqPresentation is a jQuery plugin that creates PowerPoint-style slideshows from web pages.

 #Features
  - Reads semantic, standards-compliant HTML